How To: Create A Theme Pack In Windows 7 [Detailed Guide]

-There is an interesting feature in Windows 7, called theme pack, which was not the part of earlier versions of Windows.
-A theme pack contains following things:
+There is an exciting feature in Windows 7, called theme pack, which was not the part of the earlier versions of the Windows operating system.
+A theme pack may include the following items:

 1. Desktop Wallpaper